 Posts Tagged ‘Tire’

-Fuel Efficient Tires – Green Car Tires
+Fuel Efficient Tires – Tires with Good Fuel Economy

 Different types of tires have different fuel efficiency characteristics, so when you are shopping for new tires, you many want to keep in mind how Energy Efficient auto tires are.
 Of course you should keep your tires inflated to their recommended pressure levels.
 Tires affect vehicle fuel economy mainly through rolling resistance.
 Bigger tires, rims and wider tires are heavier, less aerodynamic, and create more rolling resistance.
 Unfortunately no standard on rating efficiency exists.
 Bills have been introduced to create such a rating.